cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_V13.md

 ### Internet Explorer is dead

-Angular 13 dropped IE 11 support, and so this lib too.
+Angular 13 dropped IE 11 support, and so this library too.

 ## More documentation